Power in Calm Decisions

 Calm is not weakness.

 In a world that rewards urgency, calm can look unimpressive at first.
 It does not rush to prove itself.
-It does not always react quickly.
-It does not create drama to feel powerful.
-But calm carries a strength that pressure does not have.
-Calm can see clearly.
+It does not perform panic to seem responsible.
+It does not create drama in order to feel powerful.
+Calm carries a quieter strength, but that strength is real.

 That is why calm matters so much.
-Calm helps restore clear sight.

 Pressure pushes.
-Calm considers.

 Pressure says, “Decide now.”